Labor’s goal is to increase full-fare paying passenger numbers by 50% over ten years.

 Currently the Tasmanian Government spends $70 million on bus administration and concessions every year.
 Labor’s strategy to increase full-fare passenger numbers by 50% will generate significant budget savings and place our state-owned transport providers on a sustainable footing.

-All Aboard, Labor’s long term passenger transport strategy will increase investment in passenger transport and reduce our dependence on the family car by offering commuters fast and efficient passenger transport alternatives.
+Labor’s long term passenger transport strategy will increase investment in passenger transport and reduce our dependence on the family car by offering commuters fast and efficient passenger transport alternatives.

 What’s the issue?